gramener/builderrors/README.md

 - Run `git rm -rf node_modules/ bower_components/` to remove the libraries
 - Add `bower_components/` and `node_modules/` to your `.gitignore`
-- To skip this check, use `builderrors --skip-libraries` (e.g. to share a git repo for offline installation)
+- To skip this check, use `builderrors --skip=libraries` (e.g. to share a git repo for offline installation)

 ## `minified`